dlurton/anode/README.md

  - If all passes against the AST succeed LLVM IR will be generated and displayed.
  - The statement will be executed and the result will be displayed.

+It's also possible to execute scripts directly, i.e.

+    ./bin/anode path/to/source_file.an

+A `.an` file may also include a shebang line, i.e.

+    #!/path/to/anode/executable

 The compiler uses the [Boehm-Demers-Weiser conservative garbage collector](http://www.hboehm.info/gc/) and eventually, the compiled code will too.

 Goals of the language: